Keamtiti/learngit/README.md

 New Top Branch
 TOP Add detail

-Add Oz details into this fileasdadsasda
+Add Oz details into this

+็Hello Everyone